 What is Traumatic Brain Injury?

-Thank you for checking out Sally Morin Law's blog.
+Thank you for checking out Sally Morin Personal Injury Lawyers' blog.
 Our goal here is to provide badly needed information - like answering "What is traumatic brain injury?" - for people who have suffered serious injuries in traffic accidents.
 We seek to help those folks navigate the complicated personal injury process.
 Hopefully you feel just a little bit more empowered to move forward with your case after reading more about traumatic brain injuries (or "TBI's") in this article.

 Traumatic Brain Injury (TBI)